 Planning for the future has to involve making a Will.
-Due to the testamentary freedom rules in England and Wales you have the ability to leave all of your money and property to whoever you wish but, to make sure that happens, you have to ensure that your Will follows the strict legal requirements that make it a valid document.
+Due to the testamentary freedom rules in England and Wales you have the ability to leave all of your money and property to whoever you wish but, to make sure that happens, you have to ensure that your document follows the strict legal requirements that make your Will legally binding.

 Even if the above is closely followed, the validity of a Will can be challenged if suggestions are made that could indicate that the testator was under the influence of someone else.
 This means that they are threatened or under pressure by someone else to make a Will or make changes to a Will.
 As a result, the threat does not have to be physical but it can be one that could threaten to take action such as threatening to put a family member in a care home.
 The undue influence could be identified by unexpected changes that cannot easily be explained for example the Will might be altered to benefit one person more favourably or to remove beneficiaries so that the influencer gets a larger share.

 The Testator Has to be of Sound Mind

 The person making the Will must have the capacity to understand the decisions they make.
 The general test for testamentary capacity is that they should have an understanding of the money they have or the property they own as well as well as who should expect to inherit and what the consequences are for those who are left out of the Will.
 Along with this, they must also have the ability to make decisions themselves.

 If a Will is considered invalid, then the estate will be distributed according to the last valid Will or even via the Rules of Intestacy if no previous Will is present.
 Under the Rules of Intestacy, the spouse or civil partner will inherit the whole estate unless they have children.
 If this is the case, then they will receive the first £322,000 of the estate and belongings as well as half of the remaining estate.
 The remainder will then be distributed between all children.
 If there is no spouse or children then other relatives will inherit.

 How to be Sure Your Will is Legally Binding